 But as life gets in the way, and habits set in, that sparkle disappears.
 Next thing you know, you wonder if you wouldn’t be better off with someone else.

-The monotomy of daily life can kill your passion for your work, too.
-Even if that job is your life’s purpose.
+The monotony of daily life can kill your passion for your business, too – especially when you’re multi-passionate.

-How To Reignite The Love When You’ve Lost Passion For Your Work
+How To Reignite The Love When You’ve Lost Passion For Your Business

-Not sure if you can reignite the love or if you’ve lost all passion for your work?
+Not sure if you can reignite the love or if you’ve lost all passion for your business?
 These questions will help you find out: